Max Planck Institute for the Study of Societies

-Up to two students from each institution can enter the cotutelle-program per year.
+Up to two students from each institution can enter the cotutelle-program each year.

-Potential cotutelle participants applying through the IMPRS-SPCE follow the regular regular application procedures for the IMPRS and indicate their interest in the Franco-German Doctoral Program by checking the box on the application form.
+Follow the regular IMPRS-SPCE application procedures and indicate your interest in the cotutelle-program by checking the box on the application form.

-Interest in the Franco-German Doctoral Program does not affect an applicant's chances of being accepted into the IMPRS-SPCE.
+Interest in the cotutelle-program does not affect your chances of being accepted into the IMPRS-SPCE.

 If you are currently enrolled in Sciences Po's doctoral programs in sociology or political science, you can apply for a cotutelle with the IMPRS-SPCE here.

 Alternatively, you may apply for regular admissions into the doctoral program at Sciences Po or apply directly for a doctoral fellowship at MaxPo (Max Planck Sciences Po Center on Coping with Instability in Market Societies), indicating that you wish to be admitted to this cotutelle program.
-Open PhD-positions at MaxPo (Max Planck Sciences Po Center on Coping with Instability in Market Societies) are announced here.
+Open PhD-positions at MaxPo are announced here.